 (e) Should an application to seal be denied, the documents sought to be sealed will be treated as withdrawn and will not be considered by the Court.
-The documents will be returned to the party advancing the request.
+Any documents submitted in non-electronic format will be returned to the party advancing the request.
 The requesting party shall retain all submitted documents for a period of not less than sixty days after all dates for appellate review have expired.